mendix/CommunityCommons_ObjectHandling/README.md

 # CommunityCommons Object Handling
-A collecction of reusable actions concerning 'Object Handling'.
+A collection of reusable actions concerning 'Object Handling'.

 ## Community Commons series (CoCo)
 Community Commons is a series of modules for and by the community extending the low-code capabilities of the Mendix Platform.